 In a DC-net in which pairwise overlayed receiving is not supported, two friends, Scrimpy and Scrapy, are agreeing to literally double the bandwidth of their communication by pairwise overlayed receiving.
 What do they have to find out first?
 Perhaps the following example will help you: Scrimpy has sent 01101100 and receives 10100001 as sum.
 He asks himself: What has Scrapy sent to me?
+What is the answer if the overlayed sending takes place modulo 2, as with modulo 256?
+(We assume that the several-access-method does not make difficulties for Scrimpy and Scrapy.
+For instance one may allow that one of both reserves a (simplex-)channel which both are using for pairwise overlayed sending.)

-What is c) Global overlayed receiving: collision detection algorithm with creating the average value
+c) Global overlayed receiving: collision detection algorithm with creating the average value

 The participant stations 1 to 5 send messages 5, 13, 9, 11, 3.
 How does the collision detection with creating the average value and overlayed receiving take place?
-Let the local decision criterion be $information unit \leq \lfloor \varnothing \rfloor$ .
+Let the local decision criterion be informationunit $\leq \lfloor \oslash \rfloor$.
 Use the notation given in Figure 5.14 of the script.